LeagueOfDevelopers/SoftwareEngineering2018/FifthLesson/readme.md

-Fifth lesson of Margelov Vitaly
+Fifth lesson of Kuznetsova Tatiana